bootdotdev/blog/content/education/state-of-learning-to-code-2024.md

 What's this have to do with AI?
 Well, as it turns out, AI is really good at taking a larger, more well-written lesson and condensing it down to a spellbook entry.
 We've written a script that recursively generates spellbook pages for each lesson in a directory.
 It still requires human verification and touch ups of course, but it's a _lot_ faster than writing them from scratch.

-## Reseting lessons
+## Resetting lessons

 Students like to review stuff.
 Spellbooks will be nice for recall, but not so much for practice.
 In the future we have plans for a better "practice" experience, but the quick and dirty thing was to allow users to reset lessons.
 When they reset, progress bars and navigation are reset, but re-completing the same lessons does _not_ reward XP or chests.

 Since adding lesson resets (July 24th, 2024) until now, we've had 3,561,569 successful lesson submissions and 418,289 resets. **That's 11.7% of all successful lesson submissions**.

-I was actually blown away by this number - I thought it would be in the 2-3% range, but apparantly people like to redo lessons more than I thought.
+I was actually blown away by this number - I thought it would be in the 2-3% range, but apparently people like to redo lessons more than I thought.

 ## People like to RTFM